-Sight, taste, smell – You crave them because you have learned they taste good.
+- Sensory triggers (sight, taste, smell): You crave them because you have learned they taste good.
 This is the relatively simplest one to deal with because you probably just need a break to build new habits.
 You can logic/think your way out of this one, for the most part.

-Environmental – You crave sweets at certain times of day, or in situations like nights out with friends or at the coffee shop.
+- Environmental triggers: You crave sweets at certain times of day, or in situations like nights out with friends or at the coffee shop.
 Again, these are mostly learned associations or habits.

-Restriction – You crave more sweets when you are also cutting out other foods, strictly tracking your macros, or eating in a caloric deficit.
-The science strongly suggests that food restriction can lead to overeating and bingeing behaviors, in some individuals more than others.1
+- Restriction: You crave more sweets when you are also cutting out other foods, strictly tracking your macros, or eating in a caloric deficit.
+The science strongly suggests that food restriction can lead to overeating and bingeing behaviors, in some individuals more than others.